Canada Northern cod (2J3KL) - handline/gillnet/longline

 Update

 There have been considerable improvements both the biology and management of this iconic fishery.
 The spawning stock biomass (SSB) continues to increase and is currently estimated to be above 400,000 t, which is a major improvement from 10,000t SSB 25 years ago.
-Although there has been considerable progress in the growth of the stock, there remain outstanding items in our Fishery Improvement Project Action Plan related to the Limit Reference Point (LRP).
-At the 2019 regional peer review process to evaluate the LRP, reviewers indicated that additional information on the productivity of the stock between roughly 400-800,000 t would help resolve LRP questions as those levels of SSB correspond to the gap in the stock-recruit relationship.
-Further, DFO Science indicated that further information on stock productivity in this range could be gathered through refinement of the Extended Northern Cod Model (1962-2018).
-As many of the outstanding items our Action Plan relate to the LRP, additional time is required to have DFO Science complete the required work on the LRP.
+There has been considerable progress in the growth of the stock, there remain outstanding items in our Fishery Improvement Project Action Plan related to the establishment of Harvest Control Rules.
+At the 2023 Framework Assessment, the revised stock assessment model and Limit Reference Point (LRP) showed that the stock has been above the LRP since 2016.
+Many of the outstanding items our Action Plan relate to the HCRs, additional time is required to have DFO Science complete the required work on the HCRs.
 We also note that Association of Seafood Producers/Atlantic Groundfish Council FIP has extended the time period for their Fishery Improvement Project for the same stock until 2025.
 Given that both FIPs are in relation to the same stock, we request a similar extension.

 Next Progress Report Due